ClickHouse/ClickHouse/docs/en/operations/system-tables/error_log.md

 ---
 # error_log

-Contains history of error values from tables `system.errors`, periodically flushed to disk.
+Contains history of error values from table `system.errors`, periodically flushed to disk.

 Columns:
 - `hostname` ([LowCardinality(String)](../../sql-reference/data-types/string.md)) — Hostname of the server executing the query.